There comes a time in your life when you meet a bloke and you're convinced he's lost his marbles.

 The family then moved to Ballarat and his father built a double garage just to house Roy's growing collection.
 Soon after Roy bought 2.5 hectares of un-touched bush land in an area close to Ballarat.
 He started to develop this land, building a Wildlife Park, housing and showing a vast array of Australian wildlife.
 Roy being Roy, took in every animal he could into the park and it soon over took his life, acting almost as a full time career.
 It wasn't long before looking after the animals, working and care for a young family became too much for Roy too handle.... so there's a big lesson to be learned there: Don't open a Wildlife Park unless you have a truck load of money!

 After selling the house and land, Roy set up in Ballarat where in 1987 he established a bigger breeding facility which housed over 200 reptiles.
-This included some outdoor enclosures to house lizards and snakes as well as a 7m x 4m croc enclosure to house his beloved Ally the Saltwater Crocodile (More on Ally coming soon).
-By then Roy was breeding more and more reptiles, this was then where the nickname Pails for Scales came about!
+This included some outdoor enclosures to house lizards and snakes as well as a 7m x 4m croc enclosure to house his beloved Ally the Saltwater Crocodile , Ally .
+By then Roy was breeding more and more reptiles, this is when a mate gave the nickname Pails For Scales and it stuck!
 He also began selling mice and rats and later on reptile products.
 By 2004 Roy had approximately 800 reptiles.

 Outgrowing the home, it was time to look for a place to trade as a shop.
 In June 2005, Unique Pets, Pails for Scales was born!
 The reason behind the name Unique Pets was because Roy thought people would question what a Pails for Scales was?
 At Pails for scale we have a large a Unique range of animals, Snakes, Lizards, Frogs, Birds, Fish, Rabbits, Guinea pigs, Insects, Marsupials, (We are more like a free zoo).